 Supplemental Nutrition Assistance Program (SNAP)

 Everyone needs food.
 This costly monthly expense can be a lot for a person to deal with.
 The government provides funds to eligible recipients.
-These qualified recipients will receive the funds through an electronic benefits transfer (EBT) card that can be used at locations that accept this as a form of payment.
+These qualified recipients will receive the funds through an Electronic Benefit Transfer (EBT) card that can be used at locations that accept this as a form of payment.

 Special Supplemental Nutrition Program for Women, Infants, and Children (WIC)

-This program gives federal grants to states with the purpose of helping eligible individuals access supplemental foods, healthcare referrals and nutrition education.
-Low-income women who are pregnant, breastfeeding or have kids up to 5 years old may be eligible to receive assistance from this program.
+This program gives federal grants to states with the purpose of helping eligible individuals access supplemental foods, healthcare referrals, and nutrition education.
+Low-income women who are pregnant, breastfeeding, or have kids up to five years old may be eligible to receive assistance from this program.

 What About Crime Victim Compensation?

 Another option for financial assistance that people may benefit from is crime victim compensation.
 However, this isn’t a traditional assistance program.
-Instead, there are compensation opportunities throughout America that receive funding through individuals who committed the crimes.
+Instead, there are compensation opportunities throughout America that receive funding from individuals who committed the crimes.
 However, the government still helps out and provides roughly 35% of the funding.
-Those that have suffered from financial stress, emotional trauma, violence and abuse may be able to benefit.
-The amount of benefits you may be able to receive can be more than $25,000 depending on the state you reside in.
-Each state is different and has their own guidelines but there is the same general criteria.
+Those that have suffered from financial stress, emotional trauma, violence, and abuse may be able to benefit.
+The number of benefits you may be able to receive can be more than $25,000, depending on the state you reside in.
+Each state is different and has its own guidelines but there are the same general criteria.

-Abusive relationships are complex, difficult and dangerous.
+Abusive relationships are complex, difficult, and dangerous.
 When a victim finally has the strength or ability to leave, it may not be easy.
 However, properly planning your exit can make it easier.
 Your best bet is to get in touch with a certified domestic abuse counselor that can help you plan these steps along the way.
-However, if you are unable to get in touch with people then you will need to take the steps on your own like putting money away for yourself, improving your credit, etc. Having a stronger financial foundation will make it easier once you are on your own.
-There are programs that may be able to benefit your situation like TANF, SNAP and WIC.
-Other options like crime victim compensation may be worth considering, too since you may be able to receive over $25,000 in benefits depending on your locality.
+However, if you are unable to get in touch with those people then you will need to take the steps on your own, like putting money away for yourself, improving your credit, etc. Having a stronger financial foundation will make it easier once you are on your own.
+There are other programs that may be able to benefit your situation like TANF, SNAP, and WIC.
+Other options like crime victim compensation may be worth considering, too, since you may be able to receive over $25,000 in benefits depending on your locality.
 There is help out there for you!